 The NIC Licence Condition is the licence condition which sets out the requirements a Network Licence must adhere to for the purposes of the NIC.
-In relation to the GBSO and TOs this is Special Licence Condition 31.
-In relation to OFTOs this is Amended Standard Condition E12-J11.
+In relation to GDNs and the TO this is special licence condition GTC-10.
+In relation to IGTs this is condition [tbc]